dustinpfister/blog_posts/_posts/express-request-params.md

 });
 ```

-This might not be the most compenning example, but thats okay basic examples are often like that.
+This might not be the most compelling example, but thats okay basic examples are often like that.
 The basic idea here though is that part of a path can end up being some kind of value, that value can then be used as a way to help create whatever the content should be for that path.

 ## 2 - Having an examples folder

+So now for a more advanced example where I am actually doing something with a parameter value.

 ```js
 let express = require('express'),